HyphenSam/HyphenSam/README.md

   - Mostly pescetarian for environmental reasons
   - My favourite anime is Steins;Gate
   - My favourite manga is Kaguya-sama: Love is War
-  - My favourite VN is VA-11 Hall-a
+  - My favourite VN is VA-11 Hall-A
   - I don't really have a favourite game.
 What I like most are Portal and CrossCode.